smsajjadzaidi/smsajjadzaidi/README.md

 ### Hi there 👋

 I am a mid-level python developer having around 3 years of industry experience.
 I’m currently working as a python developer for @sinecure-ai.
-I enjoy testing out new libraries and packages and love to contribute in them.
+I enjoy testing out new libraries and packages, and love contributing in them.

 You can reach me at :email: smsajjadzaidi@gmail.com